ans-group/docs.ukfast.co.uk/source/cloud/flex/ipv6.md

 ![interface](files/interface.PNG)

-You should notice an IPv6 address is allocated to your router's interface - this should now respond to ICMP if you have an existing IPv6 network to test it from.
+You will now see an IPv6 address is allocated to your router's interface - this should now respond to ICMP if you have an existing IPv6 network to test it from.

 ![newinterface](files/newinterface.PNG)